Whether you're marketing your own restaurant, or helping your clients do so, what kinds of ideas come to mind?

 Consider this: how often do you or your clients use a sheet of butcher paper in the course of the day to wrap a sandwich, line a basket, line a tray, cover a table or wrap up some meat for storage?
 Maybe a hundred?
 More?

-Find out how printed butcher paper stacks up against other marketing tools when it comes to expense, impact, and lasting value by clicking the button below to read our full article.
+Find out how printed butcher paper stacks up against other marketing tools when it comes to expense, impact, and lasting value in our full article.